 § 2-41 Applicability.

-This subchapter shall apply solely to cases brought to determine the validity of post-seizure retention of vehicles by the Police Department or other agency as evidence or for prospective or pending actions to forfeit such vehicles.
-Chapter 1 of this title shall also apply to such cases except to the extent that it is inconsistent with this subchapter.
+This subchapter applies solely to cases brought to determine the validity of post-seizure retention of vehicles by the Police Department or other agency as evidence or for prospective or pending actions to forfeit such vehicles.
+Chapter 1 of this title also applies to such cases except to the extent that it is inconsistent with this subchapter.
 Cases concerning retention of vehicles seized as evidence or for prospective or pending actions to forfeit such vehicles pursuant to § 14-140 of the New York City Administrative Code shall also be governed by Krimstock v.
 Kelly, 99 Civ.
 12041 (MBM), amended order and judgment (S.D.N.Y.
 Jan.
 22, 2004), and any amendments, modifications and revisions thereof.

 § 2-42 Parties.